freenet-public/pokemock/README.md

   - Specifies response data via [JSON Path](https://github.com/dchester/jsonpath)
   - Must be a valid JSON object of `<jsonPath>: <data>` pairs
   - `<data>` is arbitrary JSON
-- __X-Mock-Memory__
-  - Specifies memory usage
-  - If set to 0, disable memory features
-  - Memory is enabled by default
 - __X-Mock-Replay__
   - Specifies the number of times the current X-Mock-* headers should be replayed
   - The next N requests to the requested URL will replay the current X-Mock-* headers